 Can I paint a picture of an image and resell it?

 This can be a difficult question.
 You cannot copy a photo and sell it, even if the copy is paint.
-You can use a photo as inspiration, and you can use parts of photos to make your own new thing, but you can just reproduce the photo for sale.
+You can use a photo as inspiration, and you can use parts of photos to make your own new thing, but you cannot just reproduce the photo for sale.

 Can I use the image in a website template or theme?